pdefusco/CDE_Demo_Auto_Deploy/README.md

 * A CDE Virtual Cluster in CDP Public Cloud AWS (Azure coming soon).
 * A working installation of Docker on your local machine.
-* Basic knowledge of CDE, Python, Airflow, and PySpark is recommended but not required.
+* Basic knowledge of CDE, Python, Airflow, Iceberg and PySpark is recommended but not required.
 No code changes are required.

 ## Demo Content

-The Demo includes an Airflow DAG orchestrating two Spark Jobs in CDE.
+The Demo includes an Airflow DAG orchestrating three Spark Jobs in CDE.
 The first Spark Job loads fresh data into a staging table.
 The second Spark Job executes an Iceberg Merge Into into the target table.
+Finally, the third job performs some basic monitoring queries on Iceberg Metadata.

-The Airflow Job is designed to run every 10 minutes independently.
+The Airflow Job is designed to run every five minutes independently.
 At each run new random data is generated, then added to the staging table and finally loaded into the target table.
+The same target table is used so if left running the demo can show what happens to Iceberg Metadata overtime.

-A setup job is launched upon triggering the deployment script.
-However, this is not part of the demo track and is automatically removed when the setup is complete.
+Before the pipeline is executed, a setup job is launched upon triggering the deployment script.
+However, this job is not part of the demo track and is automatically removed when the setup is complete.

 When the demo is deployed you will have the following in your CDE Virtual Cluster:

-* Two CDE Spark Jobs: "staging_table" and "iceberg_mergeinto"
+* Three CDE Spark Jobs: "staging_table", "iceberg_mergeinto", "iceberg_metadata_queries".
-* One CDE Airflow Job: "airflow_orchestration"
+* One CDE Airflow Job: "airflow_orchestration".
-* One CDE Files Resource: "cde_demo_files"
+* One CDE Files Resource: "cde_demo_files".
-* One CDE Docker Runtime Resource: "dex-spark-runtime-dbldatagen"
+* One CDE Docker Runtime Resource: "dex-spark-runtime-dbldatagen".
 * The CDE CLI is pre-installed in the Docker container.

 ## Deployment Instructions